zorikg/KoBE/README.md

 # KoBE
-Data and code for Knowledge Based Machine Translation Evaluation paper.
+Data and code for "Knowledge Based Machine Translation Evaluation".
+TODO: Add link to paper (scheduled to be announced in archive at Thu, 24 Sep 2020 00:00:00 GMT).

 This is a temporal location.
 The code and data will be soon moved to [github.com/google-research/google-research](https://github.com/google-research/google-research) repository.
 A link to the new location will be posted here.

-TODO: Add link to paper (scheduled to be announced in archive at Thu, 24 Sep 2020 00:00:00 GMT).

 KoBE is a reference-less machine translation evaluation metric.
 Our approach is based on using entity linking pipelines to ground the entity mentions found in each source sentence